71emj/compare/README.md

 	.otherwise("nothing matched")
 	.onEnd((debug, result) => console.log(result)); // "just home"

-// this will also work, but only the first expression in the array is evaluated match({ name: "home" })
+// this will also work, but only the first statement in the array is evaluated match({ name: "home" })
   .onMatch([ "home", "name === 'home'" ], "just home")
 	.otherwise("nothing matched")